 - Have realistic expectations of your results

-A consultation with Dr. Cohn or Dr. Anderson will help determine if you are a good candidate for a thigh lift.
+A consultation with Dr. Cohn will help determine if you are a good candidate for a thigh lift.

 Thigh lift cost varies among patients depending on their specific needs and goals for the procedure.
 Generally, thigh lift cost depends on surgeon fees, anesthesia fees, the procedure’s location, and specific procedural techniques used during surgery.

 To prepare for your thigh lift, you should plan to take adequate time off from work and other responsibilities, as your recovery will require significant rest and downtime.
-Additionally, you should follow all preoperative instructions provided to you by our doctors at your consultation.
+Additionally, you should follow all preoperative instructions provided to you by Dr. Cohn at your consultation.